cam-inc/camflake/README.md

 ===

 Camflake is a distributed unique ID generator implemented with Java.
-This library is inspired by [Snowflake](https://github.com/twitter/snowflake) and [Sonyflake](https://github.com/sony/sonyflake).
+This library is inspired by [Twitter's Snowflake](https://github.com/twitter/snowflake) and [Sony's Sonyflake](https://github.com/sony/sonyflake).

-Camflake generates the unique ID as unsigned 63 bit long value.
+Camflake generates an unique ID as unsigned 63 bit long value.
 It is composed of values as below.
 ```
 * 41 bits : Elapsed time from base time（msec order）